oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/README.md

 ## Purpose

 The Matrix Multiplication sample performs basic matrix multiplication.
-Three version are provided that use different features of DPC++.
+Three versions are provided that use different features of DPC++.

 ## Key Implementation details